ASG2023/CIS106-Amrit-Gill/README.md

 # CIS106-Amrit-Gill

+## Assignment 1
-I’m a returning student after 2-3 years to harper to take this class for transfer credit to DePaul, as well to restart my # learning of programming for my future career in Cloud Devops.
-I’ve been working as a contractor for the Navy for past year and still am as a Service support.
-I live in Elk Grove Village, not to far from Harper, past 2 years I’ve been going back and forth from here to San Diego, Cali for work.
+I’m a returning student after 2-3 years to Harper to take this class for transfer credit to DePaul, as well as restart my # learning of programming for my future career in Cloud DevOps.
+I’ve been working as a contractor for the Navy for the past year and still am Service support.
+I live in Elk Grove Village, not too far from Harper, past 2 years I’ve been going back and forth from here to San Diego, Cali for work.

 When it comes to programming, the last time I did anything related to programming was 3-4 years ago.
 I would like to restart in python and C++ as that’s what my current company looks at for employees to know.